 How will the FOPT work to gather community input about programming?
 How can community members voice their desires and preferences?

 - – Suggestions are always welcome.
-Talk to Amy or Elaine or email the FOPT.
+Talk to Sunshine or Elaine or email the FOPT.

 Will the Paradise collaborate with other nonprofits such as the Blue Sage to compliment vs. compete?

 - -YES.
 We have begun conversations with the Blue Sage and other groups.
 We all recognize that collaboration is in the best interest of the community.

 Are any other upgrades planned for the building?